 On the Severn Bridge, the two main cables act a bit like a washing line.
 The tension in a washing line supports the weight of the clothes that are pegged to it.
 In a similar way, the tensions in the main cables of the bridge, which are held in place by huge anchorages at each end, support the weight of the deck and traffic upon it.
 The bridge deck is hung from the main cables using wire hangers (rather than clothes pegs).
 And because the main cables are held up by the towers, the weight of the whole bridge is carried down through the towers, to the underlying foundations.

 If you put something heavy on a washing line, it will sag at that point.
 With a suspension bridge, the road is supported by a stiffening girder, which spreads out the weight of the traffic, so avoiding excessive sag under an exceptional load.
 If you hang something on a washing line away from the centre, the point will not only sag but it will also move towards the nearest end (try it!).
-Similarly, as a heavy load travels over a suspension bridge, it will not only dip downwards at the point of the load, it will also move longitudinally towards the nearest tower.
+Similarly, as a heavy load travels over a suspension bridge, it will not only dip downwards at the point of the load, it will also make a marginal horizontal movement towards the nearest tower.

 If you stand on the walkway of the Severn Bridge, you can just feel it moving as the traffic travels over it.
 If you stand by one of the towers and watch the expansion joint, you can sometimes see the whole bridge moving, backwards and forwards, as the weight of traffic trundles across.
 We should not worry.
-The movements are short and almost imperceptible.
+The movements are short and sometimes almost imperceptible.
 It is meant to do this.
 This is how it absorbs the weight of the traffic and transfers it to the main catenary cables above.

 Decision to go ahead